 top of page

-In Olympia, I will fight for practical, family-first solutions to lower the cost of living by closing loopholes, enforcing our laws, and making sure monopolies and billionaires write the rules.
+In Olympia, I’ll fight for practical, family-first solutions to lower the cost of living by closing loopholes, strengthening enforcement, and ensuring monopolies and billionaires don’t write the rules.
+My approach is simple: follow the money.
+When markets are rigged, working people always pay the price.

 The 32nd District is full of families who love their neighborhoods but worry they’re being priced out.
 Our kids deserve the chance to build their lives here too, to afford a home or rent with stability in the communities where they grew up.
 That opportunity is slipping away.